Frequently Asked Questions

 - Theft of someone else’s work.

 No. Learners must always cite the direct source when referencing materials (for example, the Income Tax Act vs CPA Canada Handbook vs CPA Canada Learning eBooks).
-Improperly citing or failing to cite the author or original source of any CPA provided or outside resource is considered plagiarism.
+Improperly citing or failing to cite the author or original source of any CPA provided resource or outside resource is considered plagiarism.

 Yes.
 You must always cite another person's ideas whether you are paraphrasing them or using them directly in your response.